moddular/dustmite/README.md

 ## Custom rules

-In addtion to the default rules Dustmite allows you to provide a JavaScript file containing a list of custom rules to be applied for your project (using the `-r`/`--rules` option).
+In addition to the default rules Dustmite allows you to provide a JavaScript file containing a list of custom rules to be applied for your project (using the `-r`/`--rules` option).
 This file should `module.exports` an array of rules objects.

 The objects in this array must have a `type` property to define the type of node the rule should be applied to (e.g. a helper or a conditional) and a `test` property defining a function to perform the validations. `type` must have one of the following values: